dilshankarunarathne/cpp-notes/README.md

 }
 ```

-When we’re using only one namespace or when we’re using a lot of things in the same namespace, we can tell the compiler that we’re using the entire namespace by doing this.
+When we’re using only one namespace or when we’re using a lot of things in the same namespace, we can tell the compiler that we’re using the entire namespace by using `using` keyword and committing to that namespace.

 ```cpp
 using namespace std;